Becoming You With Julie

 Ingredients

-• 2 cups cooked or canned soybeans
+• 2 cups cooked soybeans, well drained

-• 1 cup oats, either quick oats OR regular rolled oats
+• 1 cup rolled oats

-• 4 tablespoons Tamari, OR soy sauce
+• 4 tablespoons tamari, or soy sauce

 • 1 teaspoon maple syrup